LEARNING ACTIVITY # 77

 5. In the verse above, why do you think Jesus allowed John the Baptist to water baptize Him?

 It is interesting that although Jesus Himself was water baptized to fulfill the law, He never baptized anyone else!

 6. 1 Corinthians 1:14

-7. In the verse above, what does Paul say about baptism?
+7. In the verse above, what does Paul say about water baptism?

 8. 1 Corinthians 1:17

-9. What does Paul say about baptism in the verse above?
+9. What does Paul say about water baptism in the verse above?

 Due to the above material I do not see any way that I can promote the continuance of water baptism under the New Covenant.
-I fully understand the motivation of the man organized church in their continuance of this Old Covenant practice and suggest to all believers that they look to the Christ within them to decide whether or not they need to follow this practice.
-Insofar as our relationship to God is concerned it is a non-issue.
+I fully understand the motivation of the man organized church in their continuance of this Old Covenant practice but to bring the practice into the New Covenant is mixing the two covenants and is also called by Paul to be Judaizing!
 Since the Old Covenant is a covenant of physical attributes and all of the shadows of the Old Covenant were fulfilled with the advent of the New Covenant, water baptism is therefore irrelevant in the New Covenant.

 B. There also exists in the Scriptures a Spirit baptism.

 11. What kind of baptism did Jesus say that John the Baptist practiced?